CNK2100/SCION-SBOM-DEV/README.md

 cd ~
 cd scion-sbom
 # Below initial command will take  2 to 5 min depending on your specs.
-# Next time it will run faster
+# Next time it will run faster.

 make docker-images